arita37/zbuild/README.md

 The package is compiled with 9.4.0, but there is no problem in using glibc since glibc is backward compatible.

 ### libpthread link problem
-The pecos build could not find the `pthread_nonshared.a` installed by conda.
+The build could not find the `pthread_nonshared.a` installed by conda.
 I have not investigated why, but since it was a static library, I installed `glibc-devel` additionally.